konekoya/Bible/README.md

 - refactoring the code with OOP manner
 - rewrite the JS core
 - cross-browser testing, modern browses :)
-- add sourcemap, livereload, HTTP server(using Node.js?) in gulp.js - follow along the Gulp tutorial and improve the development setup
 - notification pop up
 - toggle tooltip optoins?
 - can we use testling? that way we will get a browser testing pass image and then we can put that in the README.md